-Pavel Blagov has been awarded tenure and promoted to Associate Professor.
-Congratulations Pavel!
+Pavel Blagov has been awarded tenure and promotion to Associate Professor.
+Congratulations, Pavel!

-Wally Herbranson and 22 Psychology majors travelled to the annual meeting of the Western Psychological Association April 30-May 3, in Las Vegas.
+Wally Herbranson and 22 psychology majors travelled to the annual meeting of the Western Psychological Association, April 30-May 3, 2015, in Las Vegas, NV.
 Presenting research were Wally Herbranson, Jade Anderson, Jyotica Barrio, Aislyn Booth, Ellen Cambron, Nicolette Carnahan, Kelly Chadwick, Kate Coll, Morgan Einwaller, Hannah Frankel, Devyani Gupta, Andi Horwege, Lachlan Johnson, Dane Kawamoto, Kaileen Kersting, Courtney Lawless, Morgan Lawless, Paul MacGowan, Fabiola Ochoa, Serena Sanders, Mats Sanyer, Melissa Shaffer, and Molly Streeter.

-Thirteen senior psychology majors and two faculty members presented research at the 94th annual meeting of the western Psychological Association, April 24-27: Kate Benjamin, Kalen Bergado, Rachel Cline, David Fleming, Matty Jullamon, Nayomi Kanz, Beverly Li, Jadelyn Martinez, Sara Mecca, Alan Pugh, Kristi von Handorf, Lyla Wadia, Bella Zarate, Wally Herbranson (faculty) and Matthew Prull (faculty).
+Thirteen senior psychology majors and two faculty members presented research at the 94th annual meeting of the Western Psychological Association, April 24-27.
+2014, in Portland, OR: Kate Benjamin, Kalen Bergado, Rachel Cline, David Fleming, Matty Jullamon, Nayomi Kanz, Beverly Li, Jadelyn Martinez, Sara Mecca, Alan Pugh, Kristi von Handorf, Lyla Wadia, Bella Zarate, Wally Herbranson (faculty) and Matthew Prull (faculty).

 Brooke Vick was awarded the 2014 Robert Y Fluno award for distinguished teaching in the social sciences.
 Congratulations, Brooke!